380 Anniversary Event

 The best way to truly understand a battle is to walk in the footsteps of those who took part.
 Our tours follow those footsteps and give you unique access.
 The Naseby Battlefield Project offers public tours of Naseby Battlefield eight times a year.
 These tours are often enriched by friends and supporting reenactor groups bringing key-aspects of the story to life on the actual battlefield.
 You will be surprised who you might meet.

-The prices for public tours start at £25.00 per person and if numbers permit, we will run more than one tour on the same day.
-For this price we include our specially commissioned, and highly rated Battlefield Maps & Interpretation Booklets – which are exclusive to Battlefield Tourists.
+The prices for public tours start at £25.00 per person, children under 16 are free, and if numbers permit, we will run more than one tour on the same day.
+For this price we include our specially commissioned, and highly rated informative Battlefield Maps & Interpretation Booklet.
 To make sure that these are available we ask for you to pre-book the Battlefield Tours.
 We are sorry but we cannot accept visitors on the day.

 We limit our group sizes to around 20 people [hopefully sharing as few as 5 cars to minimise local disruption].